mo4dawg/mo4dawg.github.io/_posts/2018-01-20-remodel-plans.md

 ![Euro Shower](https://user-images.githubusercontent.com/19477681/42004790-3d395a90-7a26-11e8-98b1-53a28d88e852.jpg){:height="450px" width="600px"}
 * Euro Steam Shower *

-All along we have planned to cannibalize the guest bedroom next to the master and create a master suite. &nbsp; But this would reduce the number of bedrooms from two to three. &nbsp; Karen's epiphany leaves us with three bedrooms and three bathrooms, but we have two master suites! &nbsp;  That's great for when we have visitors.
+All along we have planned to cannibalize the guest bedroom next to the master and create a master suite. &nbsp; But this would reduce the number of bedrooms from two to three. &nbsp; Karen's epiphany leaves us with three bedrooms and three bathrooms, and we have two master suites! &nbsp;  That's great for when we have visitors.

 The other part of the remodel is dealing with the ugly powder room that has groovy 1960's mirrored closet doors housing the furnace, hot water tank, and stackable washer/dryer. &nbsp; Be careful, dropping a sock into the toilet while unloading the dryer has happened! &nbsp; With the two master suites and the current hallway bath we no longer need this powder room. &nbsp; So we are converting it into a full fledged laundry room. &nbsp;  The washer & dryer will be side by side and the hot water tank will go on the wall as a tankless on demand unit.&nbsp;  The sink vanity will be switched out for a laundry basin. &nbsp; The furnace will remain where it is with some ducting changes. &nbsp; In the end we will have a normal laundry with cabinets and a basin.